-Like most things in the business world, if you don’t have a strategy in place for your digital marketing, it can be hard to determine if you are spending time (and money) on the right types of marketing activities.
-Getting to know different marketing strategy examples can help you better understand what needs to go into your own marketing strategy.
+Like most things in the business world, if you don’t have a strategy in place for your digital marketing, it can be hard to determine if you are spending time (and money) on the right types of online marketing activities.
+As a marketer, getting to know different marketing strategy examples can help you better understand what needs to go into your own marketing strategy.

-Reviewing different marketing strategy examples and tactics can also help you better determine what types of marketing are a good fit for your business.
-When you know which types of marketing will benefit you most, then you can work to spend your time and resources on the activities that will provide the best return on investment for your business.
+Reviewing different marketing strategy examples and tactics can also help you better determine what types of marketing campaigns are a good fit for your business.
+When you know which types of marketing will benefit you most and generate more new customers, then you can work to spend your time and resources on the activities that will provide the best return on investment for your business.

 But first, you’ve got to know what a digital marketing strategy is and what goes into developing one.
 Below, we’ll start by discussing what is a digital marketing strategy and dive into the pros and cons of developing your own defined marketing strategy for your business.

 Then, we can go through a few different marketing strategy examples and help you decide which types of marketing strategies and tactics are a good fit for your own business.

 What is a Digital Marketing Strategy?

 A digital marketing strategy is a comprehensive document that helps guide the direction that your marketing should take.
 Your marketing strategy should take into account your company’s overall goals and objectives while laying out a plan for how your marketing will help you meet those goals and objectives.

 There are many different pieces that make up the digital marketing strategy puzzle.